geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Or would she brook to waste a morning’s care,<br>
 The jasmine twining in her sable hair,<br>
 While stiff with gems her radiant vesture shone,<br>
-To please one cold or jealous eye alone?
+To please one cold or jealous eye alone?<br>
 No! for she emulates that orb divine<br>
 Whose sultry beams on all creation shine,<br>
 And brighter arms her eyes’ destructive ray,<br>